marianocorvatta/dolar-contact-bot/README.md

 # Dolar Contact Bot

 This is a Telegram bot developed in Node.js that provides information about currency exchange rates, including the US dollar and euro in Argentina.
+(Not official exchange rates)

 ## Features